2012 Moscow Victory Day Parade: Preparations

-Full rehearsals in Moscow itself started on the final Thursday and weekend of April and lasted until May 6.
+Full rehearsals in Moscow itself started on the final Thursday of April and lasted until 6 May.
 These also included separate practice runs for the military bands and the mobile column.

 The event

-Among the attendees were Prime Minister Dmitry Medvedev, Chairman of the State Duma Sergei Naryshkin, and Mayor Sergey Sobyanin.
+Among the attendees were Prime Minister Dmitry Medvedev, Chairman of the State Duma Sergei Naryshkin, and Moscow's Mayor Sergey Sobyanin.
 Over 14,000 troops participated in the ceremony.
-For the first time in a year, due to the massive unpopularity of the new Battledress duty uniforms worn last year by almost all the parading units, all the participants, save for those in the mobile column, began wearing dress uniforms again.
+For the first time in a year, due to the massive unpopularity of the new battledress duty uniforms worn during the 2011 parade by almost all the parading units, all the participants, save for those in the mobile column, began wearing dress uniforms again.
 The entire marchpast segment for 2012 was composed of the following Russian uniformed services: